fkmclane/TechnicLauncher/README.md

 Technic Launcher
 ===================

 This is a modified version of the Technic Launcher that allows authenticating to a generic authentication server and to proxy Minecraft to use that authentication server.
-Credit goes mineshaftersquared for MineProxy and Technic and Spout for their launcher.
+Credit goes to MineshafterSquared for MineProxy and to Technic and Spout for their launcher.

 ## What is The Technic Launcher?
 The Technic Launcher is a modified version of the Spoutcraft Launcher, which has been modified for the distribution of Technic mod packs.
 It features automated minecraft.jar version patching, automated updates, and more!